Last updated: 15 July 2026

 How long does it take to start an apprenticeship?

-When must the commitment statement be signed?
+When must the training plan be signed?

 When must the ILR be submitted after a learner starts?